evan-newman/Heap-Based_Priority-Queue/README.md

   * `pq_remove_first()` - should remove the first element from a priority queue and return its value

 # Notes about my criteria:
-  * In the priority queue you implement, *lower* priority values should correspond to elements with *higher* priority.
+  * In the priority queue, *lower* priority values should correspond to elements with *higher* priority.
 In other words, the first element in the priority queue should be the one with the *lowest* priority value among all elements in the collection.
-For example, your priority queue should return an element with priority value 0 before it returns one with priority value 10.
+For example, the priority queue should return an element with priority value 0 before it returns one with priority value 10.

   * Your `pq_insert()` and `pq_remove_first()` functions should both be *O(log n)*, and your `pq_first()` and `pq_first_priority()` functions should both be *O(1)*.

   * Your priority queue should not have any memory leaks.

-  * In lecture, we discussed how you can implement a heap using an array.
-In `dynarray.c` and `dynarray.h`, you are provided with a dynamic array implementation you can use to implement your heap, if you'd like.
-In addition to this dynamic array implementation, you may implement any additional helper functions you need to make your priority queue work.

 # Testing
 The file `test` gives an example to work with in my program.
 I did not code this part, Rob Hess provided this.

+# Works Cited
 Credit to Rob Hess for most of the README.md provided and testing function